temporalio/temporal-learning/docs/tutorials/infrastructure/envoy/index.md

 If you need a deployment that fits in between these options -- for example, if you need to scale for multiple users, with fine-grained control over your deployment parameters, but without the overhead of Kubernetes -- you can deploy a Temporal Service using the official server binaries.

-In this tutorial, you'll learn how to configure and deploy the two binaries needed for a complete Temporal Service (the core server and the UI server).
+In this tutorial, you'll configure and deploy the two binaries needed for a complete Temporal Service (the core server and the UI server).
 You'll create `systemd` unit files to gracefully run and restart the Temporal Service automatically upon server startup, and you'll deploy an Envoy edge proxy to handle web traffic ingress.
 This will give you everything you need to run a production Temporal Service, and evaluate how to scale further or [migrate to Temporal Cloud](https://temporal.io/cloud).
 Let's get started.

 ## Prerequisites